supershal/kairos-demo/README.md

 ### Multi-Architecture Support

-All images are built for both `linux/arm64` and `linux/amd64` platforms using Docker BuildKit:
+All images can be built for both `linux/arm64` and `linux/amd64` platforms using Docker BuildKit.
+By default the images are built for only `linux/amd64` architecture.

 ```bash
 docker buildx build --platform=linux/arm64,linux/amd64 ...